Tucked away from the busy seaside of Hunstanton, St Mary the Virgin sits quietly in the small, picturesque village of Old Hunstanton.

 The church is busy and active, visitors are welcome and there are a wide range of guides and information about the church.

 Much of the churchyard is managed for wildlife and full of flowers, including the rare Meadow Saxifrage.

 The church is home to at least three species of bat, Pipistrelles, Brown Long-eared and Serotine.
 The church copes with the cleaning relatively well, although they choose to cover some areas of the church to keep them clean.

-We will be providing specialist cleaning advice to help conserve the brasses and other furnishings.
+We have providing specialist cleaning advice and a statement of significance to help conserve the brasses and other furnishings.

 We have also helped the church buy more equipment to run and advertise fundraising events.